 Garlic is widely known for it’s use on cardiovascular health.
 It inhibits bacterial growth, parasites and viruses that can promote heart disease.
 And, being diaphoretic (inducing perspiration), it naturally helps to reduce blood pressure, which is a major contributor to heart disease.
 You can eat garlic raw, pickled or cooked.
 Anyway you want it, just get it into your body.

 - Emmenagogue (stimulates blood flow)

 - Rubefacient (increases circulation to the skin)

 Due to it’s antispasmodic and carminative properties, rosemary has a calming effect on digestion.
 Many people suffering with heart conditions also suffer with digestive trouble (gas, bloating, indigestion, heart burn).
 Adding rosemary into your recipes helps counter those uncomfortable digestive issues.
 Rosemary also improves overall circulation, and you need that for good blood flow to the brain and heart.
 And, rosemary ointment (rubbed on the chest) is listed in German pharmacopoeia and used for heart complaints.
 So, if you don’t like the flavor, you can just rub this herb on your body to receive it’s heart healing benefits.

 #3 Dandelion (Taraxacum officinales)

 Dandelion leaf is not only a natural diuretic, it’s also rich in potassium so it’s safe to use with water retention related to heart problems (edema).
 As a hepatic and chologogue, dandelion is helpful in reducing congestion and inflammation in the liver, which is imperative for heart health.
 The liver works to detoxify the blood that is put into circulation.
-As a bitter herb, dandelion also helps release heat and that helps cool the body.
-It’s time to chill out with a Marinated Dandelion and Cabbage salad.
+As a bitter herb, dandelion helps release heat and that helps to cool the body.
+Chill your internal heat with a Marinated Dandelion and Cabbage salad.